Duty free imports

 - Live Animals

 Live animals may be imported only with a permit from MAST (Icelandic food and veterinary authority).

-Travelers may import conventional medicines suitable for personal needs during their stay in Iceland.
+Travellers may import conventional medicines suitable for personal needs during their stay in Iceland.
 There is a criterion: the medicines may not exceed 100 days consumption.
 Customs officers can request a doctor´s certificate if appropriate.

 - Flowers and other plants

 A phytosanitary certificate issued by the relevant authorities in the country of cultivation, endorsed by the Icelandic food and veterinary authority (MAST), is generally required.
-Without a certificate a traveler may bring along a bunch of flowers (up to 25 plants), bulbs, tubers and tuberous roots from Europe in unbroken packaging (up to 2 kg) and pot-plants from Europe (up to 3 pcs).
+Without a certificate a traveller may bring along a bunch of flowers (up to 25 plants), bulbs, tubers and tuberous roots from Europe in unbroken packaging (up to 2 kg) and pot-plants from Europe (up to 3 pcs).

 Among articles which are prohibited from importation are the following types of products:

 - Narcotics and dangerous drugs